 The Agricultural Sciences Program is one of the fastest-growing and largest divisions in the Blinn College District.
-Enrollment in Blinn agriculture classes exceeds 700 students each semester.
-Blinn offers agriculture classes on all of its campuses, with the hub of the program located at the W.J.
+Blinn offers agricultural science classes on all of its campuses, with the hub of the program located at the W.J.
 "Bill" Rankin Agricultural Complex on the Brenham Campus.

 Agriculture at Blinn is an academically driven program providing accredited courses that can lead to an associate degree and transfers to major universities.
-Blinn is an active member of the Agriculture Consortium of Texas and maintains close associations with department heads and representatives from all Texas agriculture universities to ensure a smooth transition for our students.
+Blinn is an active member of the Agriculture Consortium of Texas and maintains close associations with department heads and representatives from all Texas agriculture universities to ensure a smooth transition for students.

-The Division of Agriculture Sciences has one of the most active extracurricular programs in the state.
-Blinn offers educational activities in the areas of livestock judging, the Agriculture Club, wildlife, agriculture mechanics, horticulture, and agriculture sciences.
+The Agricultural Sciences Program has one of the most active extracurricular programs in the state, including livestock judging, the Agriculture Club, wildlife, agriculture mechanics, horticulture, and agricultural sciences.

 Introductory survey course stressing the importance of livestock production.
 Emphasis is placed on breeding, feeding, management, selection of domestic farm animals and marketing.
 Laboratory consists of selection and evaluation of beef cattle, swine, sheep and horses, including the presentation of accurate reasons.
 Three class hours per week.
 Credit: Three semester hours.